Peyronie's Disease can be successfully treated

-LI-ESWT (Low Intensity- Extracorporeal Shock Wave Therapy) is a new and painless treatment that has been extremely effective in improving erectile dysfunction in most men, with recent studies showing promise in the early treatment of Peyronie’s Disease.
+LI-ESWT (Low Intensity – Extracorporeal Shock Wave Therapy) is a new and painless treatment that has been quite effective in improving erectile dysfunction in most men, with recent studies showing promise in the early treatment of Peyronie’s Disease.

 Studies have found the treatment to reduce penile pain and have some efficacy in the improvement of both penile curvature and plaque, and to decrease the progression of the disease.
 It has proven to be safe, and to have a high patient satisfaction rate.

 In what ways can LI-ESWT help treat my Peyronie's Disease?